unkl933/Gemini-B--B-Kernel/README.md

 BIG THANKS TO:

-Alucard24 & Dorimanx for build and cleaning scripts RenderBroken for EAS bringup
+- Alucard24 & Dorimanx for build and cleaning scripts
+- RenderBroken for EAS bringup
+- LineageOS guys for the kernel bringup